DecimalTurn/Enforce-CRLF/README.md

-A simple GitHub Action to enforce CRLF on selected files in your repo.
+A simple GitHub Action to enforce CRLF on selected file types in your repo.

 Example worflow:
 ```yml